M-kip/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * file name 5-local variables Command to print loca and global variables
 * file name 6 create local variable Command to create a local variable
-* file name 7 create global variable Command to create a global variable 8 file name 8 true knowledge Command to add 2 numbers
+* file name 7 create global variable Command to create a global variable
+* file name 8 true knowledge Command to add 2 numbers
+* file name 9 divide and  rule Command to divide to numbers represented as global variables